-In today’s Photoshop tutorial, you will learn how to create a pretty tree with shiny Christmas lights.
+In today’s Photoshop tutorial, you will learn how to create a Christmas tree with shiny lights.

 Don’t you feel the holiday cheer?
 Christmas is near and this is a great occasion to design something nice, like a greeting card or a merry website, while honing your graphic design skills?
 Follow these steps and you’ll be able to create a Christmas tree design in a jiffy!